Veterans Affairs Canada presents "My VAC Account". It is a simple and secure way for veterans to do business online with VAC.

 AARP [American Association of Retired Persons] Foundation spearheaded Connect2Affect to seek out solutions to social isolation.
 The goal is to create a network of resources that meets the needs of anyone who is isolated or lonely, and that helps build the social connections older adults need to thrive.

-They take referrals from other agencies, especially AESL (Advanced Education Skills, and Labour).
 They will accept calls regarding a homeless senior.

 Please Contact: Mohamed Abdallah at email@example.com, at 699-8099 or Amanda Devlin, Program Manager, firstname.lastname@example.org at 699-2858.

 Elizz, Canada’s largest social enterprise, provides caregiver support and home care services.
 Elizz, a Canadian not-for-profit health care organization, provides a variety of online caregiver tips and how-to articles along with virtual care services such as caregiver counselling.

 -Emergency Housing -call the mail emergency number at: 1-833-724-2444.
 This is a provincial, 24-hour number.